© Daniel Holmes

 Many photographers choose to use a polariser to combat the high-contrast situations that the harsh midday sun can create.
 However, this can often make the sky look unrealistically dark and too blue, so keep an eye on this if you do use them.

-“The best test to understand how colour changes is to photograph the same scene at multiple times of the day.
+“The best test to understand how color changes is to photograph the same scene at multiple times of the day.
 One scene never looks the same twice, which is what makes photography so powerful.”

 Pre-dawn: Just before the sun rises above the horizon, the light is often a mix of pastel blues and yellows, and often pinks